Last Soviet leader Mikhail Gorbachev dies aged 91

-Tesla's next phase — if achieved — could fundamentally remake the global vehicle industry
+A new report by civil society organisation Open Secrets investigates whether the reluctance to fire bad officials at the NPA and the Hawks has contributed to delays in state capture prosecutions

+This edited extract from ‘Bekker’s Billions’ reveals how the path to success for SA’s most successful media mogul was anything but certain

-Moscow — Mikhail Gorbachev, who ended the Cold War without bloodshed but failed to prevent the collapse of the Soviet Union, died on Tuesday at the age of 91, Russian news agencies cited hospital officials as saying.
+Mikhail Gorbachev, who ended the Cold War without bloodshed but failed to prevent the collapse of the Soviet Union, died on Tuesday at the age of 91, hospital officials in Moscow said.

 Gorbachev, the last Soviet president, forged arms reduction deals with the US and partnerships with Western powers to remove the Iron Curtain that had divided Europe since World War 2 and bring about the reunification of Germany.

+But his broad internal reforms helped weaken the Soviet Union to the point where it fell apart, a moment that President Vladimir Putin has called the “greatest geopolitical catastrophe” of the 20th century.

-"Mikhail Gorbachev passed away tonight after a serious and protracted disease," Interfax news agency cited Russia’s Central Clinical Hospital as saying in a statement.
+“Mikhail Gorbachev passed away tonight after a serious and protracted disease,” Russia’s Central Clinical Hospital said in a statement.

+Putin expressed “his deepest condolences”, Kremlin spokesperson Dmitry Peskov told Interfax news agency.

+Putin said in 2018 he would reverse the collapse of the Soviet Union if he could, news agencies reported at the time.

-Gorbachev will be buried in Moscow’s Novodevichy Cemetery next to his wife Raisa, who died in 1999, said Tass news agency, citing the foundation that the former Soviet leader set up once he left office.
+He will be buried in Moscow’s Novodevichy Cemetery next to his wife, Raisa, who died in 1999, said Tass, citing the foundation that the ex-Soviet leader set up once he left office.

+Many Russians never forgave Gorbachev for the turbulence that his reforms unleashed, considering the subsequent plunge in their living standards too high a price to pay for democracy

 When pro-democracy protests swept across the Soviet bloc nations of communist Eastern Europe in 1989, he refrained from using force — unlike previous Kremlin leaders who had sent tanks to crush uprisings in Hungary in 1956 and Czechoslovakia in 1968.